Before applying to The British Benevolent Fund for a grant please read our How We Help page to see if you are eligible for a BBF grant.

 Please note that if you are approaching the BBF on behalf of another individual we are unable to act until that individual has sent us written agreement (by email) that they are happy for the BBF to be involved.

 Please do not apply to the BBF via the post as we have had a number of applications that have either been lost in the post or have taken a long time to reach us.
-We usually respond within a week to say that we have received an application, so if you do not hear from us in that time it is worth sending a second email.
+We usually respond within a few days to say that we have received an application, but if you do not hear from us in that time, it is worth sending a second email.

 Rest of Spain includes all mainland Spain outside of the Madrid region, the Balearic Islands and The Canary Islands.

-If you are based outside of Madrid and require a grant from the BBF then please check the list of organisations below to see which one is most appropriate for your area and situation.
+If you are based outside the Madrid area and require a grant from the BBF then please check the list of organisations below to see which one is most appropriate for your area and situation.

 The British Consulates in Spain